-Waukesha County will continue to be an active participant in the Housing Action Coalition (HAC), with two county employees, including the Community Development Manager, serving on the Coalition's Board of Directors.
+Waukesha County will continue to be an active participant in the Housing Action Coalition (HAC), with two county employees, serving on the Coalition's Board of Directors.
 The HAC's mission is to educate, advocate, and raise awareness while providing a coordinated response to homelessness and surrounding issues.
 Membership includes emergency, transitional, and permanent housing providers; nonprofit social service organizations; and government agencies.
-Coalition members meet regularly and have standing committees dedicated to the point-intime count, coordinated entry, shelter task force, emergency overflow shelter, and governance and finance.
+Coalition members meet regularly and have standing committees dedicated to the point-in-time count, coordinated entry, shelter task force, emergency overflow shelter, and governance and finance.

-Program Specific Requirements

-AP-90 Program Specific Requirements - 91.420, 91.220(I)(1,2,4)
+Program Specific Requirements AP-90 Program Specific Requirements - 91.420, 91.220(I)(1,2,4)

-The following identifies program income that is available for use in 2023 and provides other required information about the CDBG and HOME programs in Waukesha County and the HOME Consortium.
+The following identifies program income that is available for use in 2024 and provides other required information about the CDBG and HOME programs in Waukesha County and the HOME Consortium.